 – Flying with BA in Club Europe, Club World or First

-– You’re either a Sapphire or Emerald member of any oneworld airline frequent flyer program
+– You’re either a Sapphire or Emerald member of any Oneworld airline frequent-flyer programme

 Arrival to the Galleries Terminal 5B Lounge

-Tucked away at the top of Heathrow’s T5B is the entrance to the third (slightly unknown) Galleries Lounge.
-At the time I visited the lounge there were three staff on reception (I doubt they admitted more than 3 people in a quarter of an hour period!).
-As such getting in to the BA Terminal B Business Lounge is always a breeze.
+Tucked away at the top of Heathrow’s T5B is the entrance to the third (slightly unknown) Galleries lounge.
+At the time I visited the lounge there were three staff on reception (I doubt they admitted more than three people in a quarter of an hour!).
+As such, getting into the BA Terminal B Business lounge is always a breeze.

-You’ll notice that the area is considerably smaller than the other two although at about 10am felt almost dead.
+You’ll notice that the area is considerably smaller than the other two, although at about 10am it still felt almost dead.
 One main issue I have with the lounge is the quality of the furniture.
-It’s tired – very tired (think back to back red eye flights tired!).
-Thankfully there aren’t many people in the lounge so you have your pick of seating in the Terminal 5B Galleries Lounge.
+It’s tired – very tired (think back-to-back, red-eye flights tired!).
+Thankfully there aren’t many people in the lounge so you have your pick of seating in the Terminal 5B Galleries lounge.

 Drinks In the BA Business Class Lounge

-In my eyes where the BA lounges excel beyond competitors is the choice of drinks.
-Whilst the range of wines if slightly less than the main terminal lounges, both of the red wines on offer appeared perfectly pleasant (I have to admit I stayed well clear at 9am in the morning).
+In my eyes, where the BA lounges excel beyond competitors is the choice of drinks.
+Whilst the range of wines is slightly smaller than in the main terminal lounges, both of the red wines on offer appeared perfectly pleasant (I have to admit I stayed well clear at 9am in the morning).

 – Gin – Bombay Sapphire and Gordon’s

 – Vodka – Smirnoff and Grey Goose